rob-mission/rome/content/join/_index.en.md

 BIC/Swift code: RABONL2U.
 Bank account (IBAN): NL54RABO0357856333
 To: Stichting Werkers in de Wijngaard
-Ref.: Rob van der Dussen* (optional: your name and details)
+Ref.: Church planting in Europe
 Website: www.werkersindewijngaard.org
 **Donate with another curency to the foundation in The Netherlands**
 Note that your bank may charge bankcosts.
 To avoid this, donate via transfergo.com to the foundation in The Netherlands.
 This is a good service in sending your money with very low transfer costs.
 Please send us via the contact form a confirmation of your payment when using this service.

 <div>
 <script src="https://donorbox.org/widget.js" paypalExpress="false"></script><iframe src="https://donorbox.org/embed/internationale-studenten-bereiken-met-het-evangelie" name="donorbox" allowpaymentrequest="" seamless="seamless" frameborder="0" scrolling="no" ></iframe>
 </div>